grzegorz914/homebridge-xbox-tv/README.md

 * Reboot Console with additional button.
 * RC/Media control is possible after you go to the RC app on iPhone/iPad.
 * Speaker control is possible after you go to RC app on iPhone/iPad `Speaker Service`.
-* Legacy Volume and Mute control is possible throught extra `lightbulb`/`fan`.
+* Legacy Volume and Mute control is possible throught extra `lightbulb` or `fan` buttons/sliders.
 * Apps, Inputs, Games can be switched if `webApiControl` and console is authorized.
 * Record Game DVR with additional button.
-* Siri can be used to control Power, Legacy Volume, Mute and switch Games, Apps with created Buttons.
+* Siri can be used to control Power, Legacy Volume, Mute and switch Games or Apps with created Buttons.
 * Home automations and shortcuts can be used for all functions.

 <p align="left">